STEMI (ST Elevation Acute Myocardial Infarction): Epidemiology, Diagnosis (ECG), Criteria & Management

 - NSTE-ACS (Non ST Elevation Acute Coronary Syndrome) is defined by the absence of ST segment elevations on ECG.
 All patients who do not meet criteria for STEMI will automatically be classified as NSTE-ACS.
 The majority of these patients will exhibit elevated troponin levels, which classifies the condition as NSTEMI (Non ST Elevation Myocardial Infarction).
 Those who do not display elevated troponin levels are classified as unstable angina pectoris (UA).
 Patients with NSTE-ACS typically present with ST segment depressions and/or T-wave inversions.

-STE-ACS (ST Elevation Acute Coronary Syndrome) and STEMI (ST Elevation Myocardial Infarction)
+Pathophysiology of STE-ACS (ST Elevation Acute Coronary Syndrome) and STEMI (ST Elevation Myocardial Infarction)

-STEMI is a clinical syndrome defined by symptoms of myocardial ischemia – notably chest pain/discomfort – in association with ST segment elevations on the ECG and elevated troponin levels.
+STEMI is a clinical syndrome defined by symptoms of myocardial ischemia – notably chest pain/discomfort – in association with ST segment elevations on ECG and elevated troponin levels.
 As mentioned above, virtually all patients with clinical signs of myocardial ischemia (e.g chest pain) and ST elevations on ECG will have elevated troponin levels, which is why STE-ACS is clinically equivalent to STEMI.
 As noted in Figure 1, STEMI is the result of a thrombosis located proximally in the coronary artery.
 The thrombosis should be so large that it causes a complete occlusion (obstruction of blood flow) in the artery.
 Such occlusions will lead to severe ischemia in the myocardium supplied by the artery and its branches.
 The ensuing ischemia is transmural, which means that it affects the entire muscle layer, from the endocardium to the epicardium (Figure 2).

 Video 1 and Video 2 shows the obstruction of blood flow in a patient with STEMI (Video 1) and the result of PCI (Video 2).